worldofgeese/garden/docs/reference/render-template-config.md

 # reference](./template-strings/environments.md) to see template strings that are safe to use for inputs used to
 # generate config identifiers.
 inputs:

+# Key/value map of variables to configure the current action.
+Keys may contain letters and numbers.
+Any values are
+# permitted, including arrays and objects of any nesting.
+variables: {}
 ```

 ## Configuration Keys